axieax/urlview.nvim/README.md

 ✨ UrlView is an extensible plugin for the [Neovim](https://neovim.io) text editor which essentially:

-1. Finds URLs from a variety of **search contexts** (e.g. from a buffer, file, [packer.nvim](https://github.com/wbthomason/packer.nvim) and [vim-plug](https://github.com/junegunn/vim-plug) plugin URLs)
+1. Finds URLs from a variety of **search contexts** (e.g. from a buffer, file, plugin URLs)
 2. Displays these URLs in a **picker**, such as the built-in `vim.ui.select` or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
-3. Performs **actions** on selected URLs, such as navigating to the URL in your preferred browser, or copying the link to your clipboard.
+3. Performs **actions** on selected URLs, such as navigating to the URL in your preferred browser, or copying the link to your clipboard

 🎯 Additional features and example use cases include:

 - Easily visualise all the URLs in a buffer or file (e.g. links in your Markdown documents)
 - Quickly accessing repo webpages for installed Neovim plugins (life-saver for config updates or browsing plugin documentation)
 - Ability to register custom searchers (e.g. Jira ticket numbers), pickers and actions (please see [docs](doc/urlview.txt) or `:h urlview.search-custom`)
-- Jumping to the previous or next URL in the active buffer
+- Jumping to the previous or next URL in the active buffer (and opening the URL in your browser)

 > Please note that currently, this plugin only detects URLs beginning with a `http(s)` or `www` prefix for buffer and file search, but there are plans to support a more general pattern (see [🗺️ Roadmap](https://github.com/axieax/urlview.nvim/issues/3)).